Meet Mr. March Madness

 Jernsted has been honored outside of the NCAA as well.
 In 2001, Jernsted received the John W. Bunn Lifetime Achievement Award from the Naismith Memorial Basketball Hall of Fame, which is their highest and most prestigious honor outside of enshrinement.
 In 2010, Jernstedt was enshrined in the National Collegiate Basketball Hall of Fame.
 Most recently, Jernstedt was named the 2015 recipient of the U.S. Basketball Writers Association's Katha Quinn Award for service to the media and inspiration to journalism.

 After leaving the NCAA in 2010, he signed on with the Big East as a Senior Adviser and later served as a consultant for the Big 12 Conference and Mountain West Conference.
-He currently serves as the Senior Counselor for the Jernstedt Company.
+He later served as the Senior Counselor for the Jernstedt Company.
 Due to his impressive resume (and undoubtedly his success with March Madness), Jernstedt was tapped to serve on the inaugural College Football Playoff Selection Committee.
 Click on the image below to watch Jernstedt speak on the football playoff, and to read a story where he shares his thoughts on College Football, click here.
-We hope Mr. March Madness will continue to solve the problems and raise the bar for college football as well!